-Some babies with ARPKD have obvious symptoms when they are born.
+Many babies with ARPKD have obvious symptoms when they are born.
 The disease can affect the lungs, feeding and physical appearance, as well as the kidneys and liver.

 ARPKD in childhood

-Most children with ARPKD have some degree of problem with their kidneys.
-As well as filtering waste products from the blood and converting them into urine, our kidneys boost the production of red blood cells, which carry oxygen around the body.
+Kidney-related problems – Most children with ARPKD have some problems with their kidneys.
+Our kidneys filter waste products from the blood and convert them into urine.
+They also boost the production of red blood cells, which carry oxygen around the body.
 They help control blood pressure and balance chemicals in the body, and keep our bones healthy.

 How is ARPKD treated?